Losant/losant-docs/docs/workflows/data/get-value.md

 # Get Value Node

 The get value node allows a workflow to retrieve a value stored in a previous run of the workflow by the [store value node](/workflows/data/store-value/).
+Stored values can also be viewed and manipulated using the [workflow storage tab](/workflows/overview/#workflow-storage).

 ![Get Value Node](/images/workflows/data/get-value-node.png "Get Value Node")